Our aim is for students to:

 At the end of school year, Years 7 to 9 students sit two one-hour test papers that contain questions encompassing every block within the stage.
 These tests are put in place to give students opportunity to develop their revision and exam preparation skills as well as developing exam techniques.

 Students sit two further full sets of GCSE papers in Year 11 with a similar focus.
-These assessments take place in November and February.
+These assessment take place in November and February.

 From Year 7 students’ progress is internally tracked against provisional FFT targets using estimated GCSE level for internal tests.

-When decisions are made about setting (particularly at the end of the autumn term in Year 7) we look for opportunities to place pupil premium students in higher attainment classes than previous results and data may place them.
+- When decisions are made about setting (particularly at the end of the autumn term in Year 7) we look for opportunities to place disadvantaged students in higher attainment classes than previous results and data may place them.
 Within these groups students are then supported by teachers by thoughtful positioning on seating plans, targeted questioning and support with homework.

-Where possible if pupil premium students are falling behind we look to put additional support in place.
+- Where possible if disadvantaged or SEND students are falling behind we look to put additional support in place.
 This is currently done through individual one on one support.

 - Gifted and talented workshops run half termly involving Year 7 and 8 JMHS students and Year 5 and 6 students from feeder primary schools.